District Financial Services

-The San Diego County Office of Education provides payroll support and assistance to 53 school districts, community colleges, and charter schools operating within San Diego County and processes more than 650,000 warrants and more than 70,000 W-2s annually.
+The San Diego County Office of Education provides payroll support and assistance to 48 school districts and charter schools operating within San Diego County and processes more than 650,000 warrants and more than 63,000 W-2s annually.

 SDCOE processes and reports expenditures to the County Auditor's office for 38 K-12 school districts, three community college districts, seven charter schools, and five community facility districts.
 This represents a monthly average of 20,400 commercial warrants.

 School districts and charter schools countywide can receive assistance from the County Office with the reporting of expenditure and revenue information to the California Department of Education.
 SDCOE serves as the liaison and reporting agent for year-end unaudited actuals, first and second interim reports, budget reporting, and more.